bwks/sherpa-docs/docs/nodes/generic/container.md

 # Container

 A generic container allows for the use of container models that are not natively defined within Sherpa.

 ### Import

 #### Sherpa

-Pull the image down via sherpa
+Pull the image down via sherpa.

 ```
 sherpa container image pull nginx:1.29.4-perl